A 1936 Photography Camera Magazine Advertisement for the Contax I

 There is a variant of the Contax ID in which the Contax IC rangefinder and lens mount module was used.
 I haven't seen enough Contax ID's to know whether this is a repair shop modification or a factory substitution.

 Then there are the very rare chromed front plate models.
-I have seen two of these, both from Europe.
-One was sent to me by the original purchaser and the other came from the son of the original purchaser.
+I have seen three of these, all from Europe.
+One was sent to me by the original purchaser and the others came from the sons of the original purchaser.
 I was told that both were as they came out of the box from the dealer.
 Clearly, at one time or another, Zeiss manufactured some Contax IG's with chrome instead of black enamel plated face plates.

 Five models of the Contax I, the Contax Ia, Ib, Ic, Id and Ie, have the same rangefinder.
 It is a moving mirror type and the mirror is actuated by a lever that contacts the back of the focusing helical.
 The back of the focusing helical acts as a cam that rotates the mirror around a pivot as the lens mount rotates.
 This is a picture of the back of a Contax Ia front plate showing everything but the rangefinder.
 The rangefinder is normally held in place by the large black screw in the top middle of this assembly: